Background Image for Header:

 If the student is pursuing a Bachelor of Arts degree, six credit hours of a foreign language at the intermediate level are required.
 If pursuing a Bachelor of Science degree, a foreign language is not required.

-In order to earn an Associate of Arts degree in Arts and Sciences with a major in Chemistry, a student must complete a minimum of 60 credit hours of required and elective course work.
+In order to earn an Associate of Arts or Associate of Science degree in Arts and Sciences with a major in Chemistry, a student must complete a minimum of 60 credit hours of required and elective course work.

 Upon completion of the BS in Chemistry, a student can secure employment as a chemist in various chemical industries such as iron and steel, petrochemical or paper industries.
 According to the American Chemical Society (ACS), starting salary for inexperienced or newly graduated BS chemists is $40,000 per year.
 Also possible is working toward an MS or PhD at a four-year institution.
 In addition, the BS chemist can become certified through such groups as the National Registry of Certified Chemists or the American Institute of Chemists.

 The BA program allows students to pursue an advanced degree in chemistry or to apply for admission to professional schools such as medicine, pharmacy or dentistry.
 Admission requirements for these professional schools are easily accomplished by adjustments to specific courses taken within the BA program.